DionKill/ps4-linux-tutorial/docs/postinstall.md

 sudo rm /swapfile
 ```

-Then, we need to enable new swap (8GB for this tutorial
+Then, we need to enable new swap (8GB for this tutorial, you may change it)
 ```bash
 sudo fallocate -l 8G /swapfile 8GB # Allocates 8GBs
 sudo chmod 600 /swapfile